lijoktr/cypress_test/Readme.txt

 4. If jquery, first resolve it using .then(function(price))
 5. Navigating to URL -visit
 6. Through command line, cypress runs in headless mode in electron

+Mocha Framework error faced
+1. Tried to pass data from json: cy.type() can only accept a string or number.
+You passed in: 'undefined'
+2.